 - (1) Provide high school students with an inquiry-based learning experience.
 Students make several field trips to their study sites during the school year.
 Working in teams, they conduct topographic surveys (beach profiles) of the foredune and beach, map the vegetation line and shoreline, collect sediment samples, and observe weather and wave conditions.
 Back in the classroom, students analyze their data and look for relationships among the observed phenomena.
 UT scientists provide background information and guide inquiries about the data, but students are encouraged to form their own hypotheses and test them.
 Through their collaboration with working scientists on an actual research project, the students gain an enhanced science education. - (2) Increase public awareness and understanding of coastal processes and hazards.
 We expect that participating students will discuss the program with their parents, classmates, and neighbors, further expanding the reach of the program.
 We also expect the program to attract media attention, as it has in the past.
-Port Isabel High School and the Texas High School Coastal Monitoring Program were featured in a March 4, 2004, article in the Valley Morning Star newspaper.
+The program was featured in the winter 2006 issue of On the Coast, a coastal-issues newsletter from the Texas General Land Office.
 A paper featuring the program and data collected by the high school students was published in the fall 2004 issue of Shore & Beach (Vol. 72, No. 4), the journal of the American Shore & Beach Preservation Association.
-A Website (http://txcoast.beg.utexas.edu/thscmp/) containing the latest information is central to the community outreach part of the project.
+A Website (http://coastal.beg.utexas.edu/thscmp/) containing the latest information is central to the community outreach part of the project.
 Coastal residents may wish to view the effects of a storm that strikes the upper coast.
 They are able to do so by accessing the Texas High School Coastal Monitoring Program Website to view maps, graphs, and photographs collected by Ball High School.
-Curiosity may drive this inquiry at first, but eventually there is increased awareness and appreciation of coastal processes and how future storms could affect a community.
+Curiosity may drive this inquiry at first, but eventually awareness and appreciation of coastal processes and how future storms could affect a community will increase.

-(3) Obtain a better understanding of the relationship between coastal processes, beach morphology, and shoreline change and make data and findings available for solving coastal management problems.
+(3) Achieve a better understanding of the relationship between coastal processes, beach morphology, and shoreline change and make data and findings available for solving coastal management problems.
 The Bureau of Economic Geology (Bureau) at UT has conducted a 30-year research program to monitor shorelines and investigate coastal processes.
 An important part of this program is the repeated mapping of the shoreline and measurement of beach profiles.
 Over time, these data are used to determine the rate of shoreline change.
 A problem we face is the limited temporal resolution in our shoreline data.
 The beach is a dynamic environment where significant changes in shape and sand volume can occur over periods of days or even hours.
 Tides, storms, and seasonal wind patterns cause large, periodic or quasi-periodic changes in the shape of the beach.
 If coastal data are not collected often enough, periodic variations in beach morphology could be misinterpreted as secular changes.
 The Texas High School Coastal Monitoring Program helps address this problem by providing scientific data at key locations along the Texas coast.
 These data are integrated into the ongoing coastal research program at the Bureau and are made available to other researchers and coastal managers.